 cartel.

-A recent post on the Priceonomics blog gives a good overview.
+A post on the Priceonomics blog gives a good overview.
 One of its sources is a truly classic Atlantic magazine article from 1982, "Have You Ever Tried to Sell a Diamond?"
 One key early quote: after huge diamond mines were discovered in South Africa in 1870, the mine owners "feared that when new mines were developed in South Africa, diamonds would become at best only semiprecious gems."
 So they formed the De Beers corporation to own every significant mine and limit supply.
-They were successful, and they have for the most part maintained their monopoly even today. - Always be friendly to secretaries, administrative assistants, and anyone else who controls access and budgets.
+They were successful, and they have for the most part maintained their monopoly even today. - Never share your credit card or other personal info over the

 - The entire internet is a public space.
 Don't do stupid things in public.
 (Related: Nothing online ever goes away.)